 NVE is delegated powers according to the Energy Act.
-NVE has powers to issue regulations on economic and technical reporting, network income, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing and organised physical power exchange.
-As well as issuing regulations on system responsibility, quality of supply, rationing, energy planning and emergency preparedness.
-NVE can take necessary decisions to fulfil the delegated powers according to the energy act.
+NVE has powers to issue regulations on economic and technical reporting, network income, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing and the organised physical power exchange (Nord Pool Spot).
+As well as issuing regulations on system responsibility and quality of supply.
+NVE can take necessary decisions to fulfil the delegated powers according to the Energy Act.